 Rubbing Alcohol or spray bottle

-1. Divide each glycerin bar into 3 equal pieces, then cut it up each section into chunks.
-Starting with the white glycerin, melt the first in a bowl (approximately 40 seconds) stir it in between after 20 seconds until soap is completely dissolved.
+1. Divide each glycerin bar into 3 equal pieces, then cut each section into chunks.
+Starting with the white glycerin, melt the first in a bowl (approximately 40 seconds) and stir it in between after 20 seconds until the soap is completely dissolved.

 2. Pour the first layer of soap into the pan.
-Let the soap cool for about 20-30 minutes, until it becomes problematic.
+Let the soap cool for about 20-30 minutes until it hardens.

-4. Heat the second cut glycerin and several drop red colorant, add half teaspoon of coconut oil, half teaspoon of mango butter, 8 drops of peppermint oil, four drops of vanilla oil.
-Stir well and add more color if you want to achieve the desired color.
+4. Heat the second cut glycerin and several drops of red colorant.
+Add half a teaspoon of coconut oil, half a teaspoon of mango butter, 8 drops of peppermint oil, and four drops of vanilla oil.
+Stir well and add more color to achieve the desired color.

-5. Before adding the red layer of soap on top of the white layer don't forget to spray the cooled white layer with rubbing alcohol then pour the red soap on to of the white layer.
+5. Before adding the red layer of soap on top of the white layer, don't forget to spray the cooled white layer with rubbing alcohol, then pour the red soap onto the white layer.
 The alcohol will help keep the layers from separating.

-6. Continue this process until you have filled the pan with all the layers thoroughly.
+6. Continue this process until you thoroughly fill the pan with all the layers.
 And let the soap set entirely for at least 4-5 hours before you cut them.

-7. Smashed the candy cane and sprinkle it on the top of half-dried soap.
+7. Smash the candy cane and sprinkle it on the half-dried soap.

-Check it out my last year Candy Cane Body Scrub DIY
+Check out my last year's Candy Cane Body Scrub DIY.

 Thank You so much for reading, and Merry Christmas to you!

-If you can make this Candy Cane soap, please let me know; I would love to see the pictures.
+Please let me know if you can make this Candy Cane soap; I would love to see the pictures.